oyebiyisunday/Deposits-Analytics-Platform-Redshift-Power-BI-/docs/QUICKSTART.md

 # Quickstart — Deposits Analytics Platform

-This guide gets you to a production‑ready deployment with minimal steps.
-After connecting your AWS account, run the bootstrap and deploy scripts, then validate the pipeline.
+Production‑ready deployment steps with minimal inputs.
+After connecting an AWS account, run the bootstrap and deploy scripts, then validate the pipeline.

 ## Prerequisites
 - AWS account with admin permissions (bootstrap) and least‑privileged role for deployment